-- Mobility-related emissions represented by far the largest share of the ESM carbon footprint in 2020. - → They amounted to 262.7 tCO2e on a gross and net basis (2019: 885.9 tCO2e), accounting for 58.9% of total gross emissions (2019: 81.2%) and 36.9% of total net emissions (2019: 87.2%). - → Mobility-related emissions decreased by 70.3% on a gross and net basis versus 2019.
+- → Mobility-related emissions represented the largest share of the ESM carbon footprint in 2020 on a net basis only. - → They amounted to 127.5 tCO2e on a gross/net basis (2019: 885.9 tCO2e), accounting for 41% of total gross emissions (2019: 81.2%) and 49% of total net emissions (2019: 87.2%). - → Mobility-related emissions decreased by 85.6% on a gross and net basis versus 2019.

-Staff mobility, including both business travel and staff commute, represented the largest share of total emissions.
-Air travel, which took place during the first three months of the year, was responsible for the major portion of staff mobility-related emissions, accounting for 75% of mobility-related gross and net emissions.
-Staff commute followed, representing 15.4% of mobility-related gross and net emissions.
-The remaining share of mobility-related emissions was linked to the use of ESM-leased vehicles (including the ESM minivan used for group travel), accounting for 9.5% of gross and net emissions.
-The emissions linked to business travel by rail were very limited in 2020 with only 0.02% of gross and net emissions.
+Staff mobility, including both business travel and staff commute, represented the largest share of total emissions on a net basis.
+Air travel, which took place during the first three months of the year, was responsible for the major portion of staff mobility-related emissions, accounting for 46.4% of mobility-related gross and net emissions.
+Staff commute followed, representing 31.8% of mobility-related gross and net emissions.
+The remaining share of mobility-related emissions was linked to the use of ESM-leased vehicles (including the ESM minivan used for group travel), accounting for 21.7% of gross and net mobility-related emissions.
+The emissions linked to business travel by rail were very limited in 2020 with only 0.07% of gross and net emissions.